astropy/astropy/docs/io/ascii/write.rst

   A one-character string used to separate fields which typically defaults to the space character.
   Other common values might be "," or "|" or "\\t".

-**write_comment** : string defining a comment line in table For the :class:`~astropy.io.ascii.Basic` Writer this defaults to "#".
+**comment** : string defining a comment line in table For the :class:`~astropy.io.ascii.Basic` Writer this defaults to "#".
-  It depends on the Writer chosen, which and how comments are written (e.g.
+  Which and how comments are written depends on the Writer chosen (e.g.
   :class:`~astropy.io.ascii.CommentedHeader` puts the comment symbol in the line with the column names).